kayodeao/DevSecOps-Project/README.md

 # Phase 6: Kubernetes

-## Create Kubernetes Cluster with Nodegroups
+## Create Kubernetes in Linode

-In this phase, you'll set up a Kubernetes cluster with node groups.
+In this phase, you'll set up a Kubernetes cluster with Linode groups.
 This will provide a scalable environment to deploy and manage your applications.

 ## Monitor Kubernetes with Prometheus